 The programme's scope includes various career paths, from professional accounting and financial management roles to portfolio and wealth management, and financial start-ups using disruptive technologies.
 Engaging closely with employers, entrepreneurs, and professional bodies, students are encouraged to explore diverse applications of acquired skills.
 Integrated activities, such as industry leading financial databases and industry guest lectures, enrich the learning experience, offering networking opportunities and practical insights into real-world financial practices.
 With professional qualification exemptions, use of a variety of authentic assessments, simulations and a practice-led approach, the programme is designed to empower the future workforce in the Accounting and Finance field.

-Our distinctive feature is the professional development stream which cuts across the three levels of the programme and is embedded as a core module in the curriculum at every level.
+Our distinctive feature is the professional development stream which cuts across multiple levels of the programme.
 The creation of a portfolio documenting graduates' developmental journey will serve as a distinctive feature, offering learners a consistent narrative of their educational journey.